The Rotary movement and what we stand for:

 Although Rotary was originally men-only today it is open to all, and the Dudley club has both female and male members.

-The Dudley club meets weekly - on Mondays in the early evening - for a meal, to hear a guest speaker or discuss our projects and social activities, and to enjoy great fellowship.
+The Dudley club meets weekly - on Thursdays in the early evening - for a meal, to hear a guest speaker or discuss our projects and social activities, and to enjoy great fellowship.

 To find out more about Rotary worldwide, follow this link; to read about Rotary in Britain and Ireland see here, and for information about other clubs in our District, which covers Staffordshire, Shropshire and part of the West Midlands, see this link.